cybertraining-dsc/fa20-523-316/project/project.md

     Age of Democratic primaries candidates
     For some candidates it is very important to mention Women, but not for all.
 Added Country for reference.
-    Where are the Democratic Candidates coming from Twitter Engagement, likes and retweets¶
+    Where are the Democratic Candidates coming from Twitter Engagement, likes and retweets
     Buzzwords for each candidate
   By using Pandas:
     Used to extract the data and clean the tweets.